erikphansen/vscode-toggle-column-selection/README.md

 }
 ```

-Or [use this handy link](karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/erikphansen/vscode-toggle-column-selection/master/karabiner/option-toggle-column-selection-vscode.json) to install the rule directly into Karabiner.
+Or use this handy URL to install the rule directly into Karabiner: `karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/erikphansen/vscode-toggle-column-selection/master/karabiner/option-toggle-column-selection-vscode.json`.
+(It seems that GitHub will not allow that to be a clickable link.)

 #### Option B: BetterTouchTool